harun-eroglu/fake-news-linguistic-feature-analysis-using-ml/README.md

-# Fake News Detection using Linguistic Feature Analysis
+# Fake News Detection with Linguistic Feature Analysis using SVM and RF

 This repository contains all scripts used for a fake news detection project comparing traditional machine learning models (SVM, Random Forest) trained on handcrafted linguistic features across LIAR and ISOT datasets.
 The study also tests cross-domain generalizability to evaluate feature robustness under realistic deployment conditions.